 Welcome to the greatest game of all – Cricket.
 This site will help explain to an absolute beginner some of the basic rules of cricket.

-The game is ever popular, with many fans attending to watch their local and national teams, the craze is always growing.
-With a number of big tournaments like The Ashes, IPL League and the granddaddy of them all, the ICC World Cup Cricket 2019!
+The game is ever popular, with many fans attending to watch their local and national teams.
+The craze is always growing.
+With a number of big tournaments like The Ashes, IPL League, and the ICC World Cup Cricket 2019!
 The game of cricket is highly popular

-Cricket is a game played with a bat and ball on a large field, known as a ground, between two teams of 11 players each.
+Cricket is a game played with a bat and ball on a large field, known as a ground.
+Played between two teams of 11 players each.

-The object of the game is to score runs when at bat and to put out, or dismiss, the opposing batsmen when in the field.
+The object of the game is to score runs with the bat and to put out or dismiss, the opposing batsmen.
 The cricket rules displayed on this page here are for the traditional form of cricket which is called “Test Cricket”.